funvill/funvill.github.io/_pages/tools.md

 I cracked my touch screen for my [Microsoft Surface pro 3](https://en.wikipedia.org/wiki/Surface_Pro_3).
 It was my primary laptop but with work from home (WFH) I just have not needed a laptop in the last two years so I have not gotten around to replacing it.

 My partner purchased a [Sigma 150-600mm f/5-6.3 DG OS HSM Contemporary Lens](https://www.bhphotovideo.com/c/product/1082154-REG/sigma_150_600mm_f_5_6_3_dg_os.html) as a birthday Christmas gift to herself at the end of 2020.
 I started borrowing the lens on my days off to take photos of birds.
 I have since become completely enamored with birdwatching.
 From Zero to full birder in just a few weeks.
 I purchased a [Sony a6400](https://www.sony.ca/en/electronics/interchangeable-lens-cameras/ilce-6400) camera body to go with the lense.
 Taking this lens out birding gave me a much-needed excuse to leave the house during COVID.
 I created a [deck of bird playing cards](/projects/2021-bird-playing-cards) with the photos that I have been shooting.
+I been uploading my photos to [INaturalist](https://www.inaturalist.org/people/funvill).

 I picked up [Affinity Photo](https://affinity.serif.com/en-us/photo/) to edit photos from the camera and lens, and [Affinity Designer](https://affinity.serif.com/en-us/designer/) for layout work for the [deck of bird playing cards](/projects/2021-bird-playing-cards) project.
 Both are great tools with fantastic learning resources.